liyuanhe211/xTB_in_Chem3D/README.md

 * Extra hydrogen atoms when opening output files

-Chem3D have an automatic rectification feature that adds hydrogen atoms where it deems appropriate, resulting in the display of extra hydrogens where they don't actually exist.
-This only happens to structures like metal complexes, radicals, etc.
+This is not a problem with the input file generation or xTB calculation.
+The reason is Chem3D have an automatic rectification feature that adds hydrogen atoms where it deems appropriate.
+The extra hydrogen is only added when the output file is opened in Chem3D.
+This only happens to "unusual" structures like metal complexes, radicals, etc.

 This function can be disabled by navigating the menu: `File` → `Model Settings` → `Model Building`  → `Rectify` and selecting `Make as Default`.
 However do note that this will affect other use cases.